pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 938 Thinking With Databases

+Today I learn about how works index in databases, this functionality is good but have your issues, think in how model databases and create the best way to store data is a challenge, well I love microservice and distributed systems.

 ##### Day 937 Finish a Good Book

 Today I finish read the Java Design Patterns book, this book was amazing I learn a lot of things about design patterns and how write good code, well I am excited why I start a read another book.

 ##### Day 936 Productivity Errors

 Today there was a great moment of tension we had a productive downtime of about 3 hours, a moment where nobody knew what was going on, in the end the problem was solved, although I think that the implementation and handling of the error was not good.

 ##### Day 935 A Quiet Day